Ford-Cosworth HB engine: Concept

 While most manufacturers at this displacement saw the greatest efficiency in ten or twelve-cylinder engines, Cosworth again opted for an eight-cylinder engine.
 A twelve-cylinder was rejected as too big and too fuel-intensive, while a ten-cylinder was too exotic for the Cosworth designers.
 Ultimately, with a view to the DFV, the decisive factor was the assessment that Cosworth had the greatest experience with eight-cylinder engines.
-Setting the course was to prove to be the wrong decision: With the exception of 1994, all drivers' world championships of the 3.5-liter era went to drivers with ten-cylinder engines.

 Details

 The engine block is cast from an aluminum alloy.
 Its dimensions are smaller than those of the DFV.
 While the DFV block could still be drilled from 3.0 to 3.9 liters, the HB has no reserves for an increase.
 A significant innovation of the HB relates to the narrower cylinder bank angle of 75 degrees compared to the DFV-DFZ-DFR series.
 This resulted in aerodynamic advantages, which had a particular impact on the flow towards the rear.
 Cosworth and Ford did not publish displacement or bore and stroke data.
 Based on the dimensions, it is assumed that the HB has a larger bore and a smaller stroke than the DFR.
 An estimate is 96 × 60.4 mm and a total displacement of 3497 cm³.
 Each row of cylinders had two overhead camshafts, which in the first versions were driven by gears and later - from the HB VI - by chains.
 There are two intake and two exhaust valves for each cylinder.
 In this respect, the HB 1989 corresponded to the standard model.
-A five-valve head, as used by Ferrari, Motori Moderni (as “Subaru” in 1990 at Coloni), and Yamaha (Zakspeed), Cosworth kept after unsuccessful attempts with appropriately converted DFZ-DFR blocks for unnecessary.
+A five-valve head, as used by Ferrari, Motori Moderni (as “Subaru” in 1990 at Coloni), and Yamaha (Zakspeed), was tested by Cosworth on appropriately converted DFZ-DFR blocks but deemed unnecessary.
 The ignition system and injection usually came from Ford.
 The engines used by Minardi were an exception: They had electronics from Magneti Marelli.
 There was no information on the engine power.
 Estimates are that it was around 630 hp in the first 1989 version and had increased to 725 hp in the final 1993 version (HB VIII).